 The carbon steel pipe standards require only that “the finished pipe shall be reasonably straight”.

-ASTM A312M (in ASTM A999M) requires welded stainless steel pipe to be straight to within 3.2 mm over 3.0 m lengths.
-Generally, thumb rule is that 1 mm per meter is acceptable.
-However, most purchaser clearly specified a maximum acceptable limit for straightness.
+ASTM A312M (in ASTM A999M) requires a welded stainless steel pipe to be straight to within 3.2 mm over 3.0 m lengths.
+Generally, the thumb rule is that 1 mm per meter is acceptable.
+However, most purchasers clearly specified a maximum acceptable limit for straightness.

 Pipe Marking Inspection

 Once the pipe is cleared all test and inspection, it is marked as per the standard requirements